 As a student on a course awarded by UCLan you are also a student of the university.
 This means that you have access to facilities including library, social facilities and the Students' Union.

 Apply Now Through UCAS

-University Centre course fees shown are per annum.
+Course fees shown are per annum (unless indicated otherwise).
 Courses lasting longer than one year, fees will be payable per year.